foreza/distort-provisioning-server/README.md

 ## TODOs:
-* Upgrade Node Dependencies to latest versions
+* Upgrade Node Dependencies to latest versions (done)
 * Add all proposed APIs to documentation
+* Add API authentication to 'admin' routes (ie: listing all sessions should be an admin only function)
+* Add additional layer of encryption to the broadcast info (using hmac/bcrypt)

 # API DOCUMENTATION

-*Show all available distort sessions.*
+*[ADMIN] Show all available distort sessions.*

 **URL** : `/api/distort`
 **Method** : `GET`